adicu/learn-webdev/curriculum/webdev_curriculum.md

 -	`ProjectDirectory/` - Everything for your app goes in this folder.
 Rename this to the name of your app.
 -	`app.py` - All of the Python/Flask code and server logic gets written in this file.
 -	`requirements.txt` - A list of all of the dependancies for your project.
-See more about dependancies and installing them in [the next section](#dependancies-in-python).
+See more about dependancies and installing them in [SOME UNDETERMINED SECTION](#dependancies-in-python).
 -	`static/` - This folder holds all your static files.
 Static files include:
 	-	`js/` - Javascript files.
 	-	`css/` - CSS files.
 	-	`img/` - Image fls.
 -	`templates/` - This folder holds all your Flask templates.
 Our HTML files will go here.
 There are special features offered by Flask that make templates different than basic HTML files, explored in [Section 3.2](#templating-in-flask).

-<a id="dependancies-in-python"></a>
-### 1.1.3 Dependancies in Python

-TODO: Question: will this section already be covered in the intro to Python workshop on Saturday?

 <a id="hello-world-in-flask"></a>
 ## 1.2 Hello World in Flask